 I think everyone who makes things probably has to deal with this in some form or another.

 Yeah.
 It’s interesting, too, because I’m an incredible pushover.
 I’m a people pleaser by nature—which is the actress part of me, I think, and the part of me that wants approval.
 And then there’s another part of me that doesn’t want approval—if you’re a writer I think people know you’re [gathering material] all the time, and that becomes part of how people experience you.
 They [see you as someone] who does this and who doesn’t really care how they feel about it.
 In a way that would be easier; sometimes I wish I had a shell of certainty around me that would let me say, “I don’t give a shit.”
 But that’s not who I am—I do!
 [Laughs]

-My friend has a theory that writers wish they were actor personalities and actors wish they were writer personalities.
-Like, writers wish they could be performer-y and, like, people-please-y, and then actors wish they could be, like, the underappreciated genius or something.
-But the nice thing about doing this the way you did is that you were able to be both of those things.
+My friend has a theory that writers wish they had actor personalities and actors wish they had writer personalities.
+Like, writers wish they could be performer-y and people-please-y, and actors wish they could be the underappreciated genius or something.
+But the nice thing about making this movie the way you did is that you were able to be both of those things.

 I took ballet when I was growing up.
 I loved to dance and I really was very serious about it, but there was a point where I was also taking up tap and jazz and musical theater, and I remember a teacher said to me, “You’re gonna have to pick one at some point, because otherwise you’re not going to be great at any of them.
 You’ll just be a dabbler.”
 I was like, Oh my god.

 Yikes!
 What an awful thing to say to a child!